Narenkumar1234/dev_to_do/PRIVACY_POLICY.md

 # Privacy Policy for DevTab Extension

-**Last updated: July 16, 2025**
+**Last updated: July 20, 2025**

 ## Information We Collect

-DevTab is designed with privacy in mind.
+DevTab is designed with privacy as the top priority.
 The extension:

-- **Local Storage**: Stores your tasks and notes locally in your browser
+- **Local Storage Only**: All your tasks and notes are stored locally in your browser
-- **Firebase Sync**: When you sign in, your data is encrypted and stored in Firebase for sync across devices
+- **No Data Collection**: We do not collect, transmit, or store any personal information
+- **No Network Requests**: The extension works completely offline and makes no external connections
-- **No Tracking**: We do not collect analytics, browsing data, or personal information
+- **No Tracking**: We do not collect analytics, browsing data, or any personal information
-- **No Third-party Sharing**: Your data is never shared with third parties
+- **No Third-party Services**: Your data never leaves your device

 ## How We Use Your Information

 Your data is used solely to:
-- Provide the task and note management functionality
+- Provide the task and note management functionality locally on your device
-- Sync your data across your devices when signed in
-- Maintain your preferences and settings
+- Maintain your preferences and settings in local storage
+- Display your workspaces and tasks in the extension interface

 ## Data Security

+- All data remains on your local device
+- No data transmission over the internet
+- No external servers or databases involved
-- All data is encrypted in transit and at rest
+- Your data is as secure as your device and browser
-- Firebase provides enterprise-grade security
-- No sensitive information is stored in plain text
-- You can delete your data at any time
+- You have complete control over your data

-## Rights
+## Your Rights

-You have the right to:
+You have complete control over your data:
-- Access your stored data
+- Access your stored data through the extension interface
-- Delete your account and all associated data
+- Clear all data by removing the extension or clearing browser data
-- Use the extension offline without creating an account
+- Use the extension without any account creation or sign-up
-- Export your data
+- Your data belongs to you and stays on your device

 ## Contact Us